solislemuslab/learning-data-science/pages/2-genetic-diversity.md

 <div style="text-align:center"><img src="../images/Dog breed evolutionary tree.png" height="500" width="100%"/></div> <br>

-*A DNA comparison helped put 161 dog breeds into larger groups (various colors) based on their common ancestries from this [article from the American Association for the Advancement of Science](https://www.science.org/content/article/where-did-your-dog-come-new-tree-breeds-may-hold-answer).
-Image credit: H. G.PARKER ET.
+[*A DNA comparison helped put 161 dog breeds into larger groups (various colors) based on their common ancestries from this article from the American Association for the Advancement of Science*](https://www.science.org/content/article/where-did-your-dog-come-new-tree-breeds-may-hold-answer). *Image credit: H. G.PARKER ET.
 AL. CELL REPORTS 19 (25 APRIL 2017) © ELSEVIER INC.* <br>

 So now we’ve talked about dogs and humans… but you may be learning about plants.
 It’s finally time to bring it all together.
 It’s the moment you’ve been waiting for.
 Just as soon as this sentence is over, it will all make sense.
 Just as soon as this sentence is over, too.
 Maybe another one to really build the tension.
 Okay.
 Are you ready?
 You’re still reading this, so you probably are.
 Good for you for reading this sentence as well and not just skipping this paragraph. <br>
 <br>